ARBarber0510/workdayschedule/README.md

 https://arbarber0510.github.io/workdayschedule/
 ```

-## Acceptance Criteria
+## Work Day Page Breakdown

 ```
-GIVEN I am using a daily planner to create a schedule WHEN I open the planner
+WHEN the user opens the planner
-THEN the current day is displayed at the top of the calendar WHEN I scroll down
+THEN the current day is displayed at the top of the calendar WHEN the user scrolls down
-THEN I am presented with timeblocks for standard business hours WHEN I view the timeblocks for that day
+THEN the user is presented with timeblocks for the 9AM-5PM work day WHEN the user views the timeblocks for that day
-THEN each timeblock is color coded to indicate whether it is in the past, present, or future WHEN I click into a timeblock
+THEN each timeblock is color coded to indicate whether it is in the past, present, or future WHEN the user clicks into a timeblock
-THEN I can enter an event
+THEN they can enter an event
-WHEN I click the save button for that timeblock
-THEN the text for that event is saved in local storage WHEN I refresh the page
+WHEN the user clicks the save button for that timeblock THEN the text for that event is saved in local storage WHEN the page is refreshed
 THEN the saved events persist
 ```